 - 1 cup almond flour (I actually used Bob’s Red Mill Garbanzo Bean Flour – use any flour you have/like!)

 - ½ Eating Evolved MidnightCoconut Chocolate Bar (no added sugar), chopped into small pieces (I used Ghirardelli Mini Semi Sweet Chips – use whatever you love!)

 - 8-inch cast iron skillet, a baking dish, cake tin, loaf tin, or mini cupcake tin!

 - Preheat oven to 325 degrees F.

-- Stir in almond flour, baking soda, cinnamon and some of the sea salt.
+- Stir in flour, baking soda, cinnamon and some of the sea salt.
 Fold in chocolate chunks, leaving several chocolate chunks aside.

 - Coat cupcake tin(s) with coconut oil spray then distribute the batter evenly.
 Place the last several pieces of chocolate over the top, sprinkle sea salt, then place in the oven for 12 minutes.
 Make sure to watch them, every oven is different!